saltstack/salt/doc/topics/tutorials/multimaster_pki.rst

 .. code-block:: yaml

-    master_key_sign_name: <name>
+    master_key_sign_name: <name_without_suffix>

 The master will then generate that key-pair upon restart and use it for creating the public keys signature attached to the auth-reply.

 The computation is done for every auth-request of a minion.
 If many minions auth very often, it is advised to use conf_master:`master_pubkey_signature` and conf_master:`master_use_pubkey_signature` settings described below.

-If multiple masters are in use and should sign the auth-replies, the signing key-pair master_sign.* has to be copied to each master.
+If multiple masters are in use and should sign their auth-replies, the signing key-pair master_sign.* has to be copied to each master.
 Otherwise a minion will fail to verify the masters public when connecting to a different master than it did initially.
-Thats because the public keys signature was created with a different signing key-pair.
+That is because the public keys signature was created with a different signing key-pair.

 Prepping the minion to verify received public keys
 --------------------------------------------------

-Please note, that the master has to be configured first.
-See above.

-The minion must have the public key (and only that one!) available to be able to verify a signatures it receives.
+The minion must have the public key (and only that one!) available to be able to verify a signature it receives.
 That public key (defaults to master_sign.pub) must be copied from the master to the minions pki-directory.

 .. code-block:: bash

     /etc/salt/pki/minion/master_sign.pub

+    DO NOT COPY THE master_sign.pem FILE.
+IT MUST STAY ON THE MASTER AND ONLY THERE!

 When that is done, enable the signature checking in the minions configuration